PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

   -   **Delete** - Button - to remove the customization field

 ## Stock tab
-The tab is displayed only if the product is a standard product.
+The tab is displayed only if the product is a standard product

 **As a merchant I want to be able to manage my products quantities.**